HackerN64/F3DEX3/README.md

 - `G_LINE3D` (and `Gfx.line`) has been removed.
 This command did not actually work in F3DEX2 (it behaved as a no-op).
 - `G_MW_CLIP` has been removed, and `SPClipRatio` has been converted into a no-op.
-Clipping is handled differently in F3DEX3 and cannot be changed from 2.
+Clipping is handled differently in F3DEX3 and the clip ratio cannot be changed from 2.
 - `G_MV_MATRIX`, `G_MW_MATRIX`, and `G_MW_FORCEMTX` have been removed, and
   `SPForceMatrix` has been converted into a no-op.
 This is because there is no MVP matrix in F3DEX3.